-- No pool of participants – As Loop11 does not offer a pool of participants you need to send invites to your own users to get results for your study.
+- No testing pool – As Loop11 does not offer a pool of participants you need to send invites to your own users to get results for your study.

 - No editing after a test has been launched – You can’t edit a test after publishing it; you can only delete it completely.
-Thus, you should double check the test in the preview mode before allowing it to go live.
+Thus, you should double-check the test in preview mode before allowing it to go live.

 Loop11’s pricing in comparison to UsabilityHub

-Loop11 charges a monthly fee for the usage of the platform that does not include participant remuneration as you need to provide your own users.
+Loop11 charges a monthly fee for the platform’s usage that does not include tester remuneration, as you need to provide your own users.

-- Pricing starts at $79/mo for running 3 projects per month with up to 10 participants per project.
+- Pricing starts at $79/mo for running 3 projects per month with up to 10 testers per project.

-- The pro plan costs $299/mo with 10 projects per month and a maximum of 100 participants.
+- The pro plan costs $299/mo with 10 projects per month and a maximum of 100 testers.

 - The Enterprise plan allows you to test unlimited, with unlimited projects per month.

 - All plans include a 14-day free trial.